roop01/pandas-tutorial/README.md

 # pandas-tutorial
-Learn Pandas library from data analysis.
+Tutorial on Pandas library for data analysis.